 As we all got acquainted with Daniel, Cam, Heel and Ly, they told us who would be riding with who and where we would be going.
-These 4 young and enthusiastic tour guides from AN tours were about to show us the world of Ho Chi Minh City after dark on the back of a scooter and we were so ready for an awesome night out!
+These 4 young and enthusiastic tour guides from AN tours were about to show us the world of Ho Chi Minh City after dark.
+We were so ready for the best Ho Chi Minh City food tour.

 Ho Chi Minh City Food Tour

-The initial apprehension of traversing the traffic in Hi Chi Minh city is soon replaced with a feeling of excitement as you realize you will not die!
+The initial apprehension of traversing the traffic in Hi Chi Minh city is soon replaced with a feeling of excitement as you realise you will not die!
 You are totally safe with these guys on a motorbike food tour Ho Chi Minh.

 Daniel, our tour leader drove safely as we honked, weaved and made our way through the organized chaos of HCMC.

 Our first stop on the motorbike tour Ho Chi Minh City was at a local restaurant serving what I can only say was an amazing noodle dish with pork meat and pork sausage, fresh green herbs and a fish sauce.
 This meal was to die for and it was an excellent way to start the tour.

-While enjoying this amazing meal of noodle with real pork we got to know Daniel, Cam, Heel and Ly a little better.
-3 of them are university students juggling school and work and Cam had graduated recently and now worked as an accountant during the day for a major international fast food chain.
+While enjoying this amazing meal of noodles with pork we got to know Daniel, Cam, Heel and Ly a little better.
+3 of them are university students juggling school and work and Cam had graduated recently and now worked as an accountant during the day for a major international fast-food chain.

 This was one thing that was an absolute delight for us.
 We not only got to hear stories of how they live everyday life here in HCMC, we got to share a meal while doing it.
 It is the only tour we have been on where the hosts sit and eat with us rather than give us a brief overview of what we are eating and it is something we loved.